crate/services-docs/docs/tutorials/full-text.md

 ## Creating the Table

 CrateDB uses SQL, a powerful and familiar language for database management.
-To store our weather data, we'll create a table with columns tailored to our dataset using the `CREATE TABLE` command.
-Importantly, we'll also take advantage of CrateDB's full-text search capabilities by setting up a full-text index on the description column.
-This will enable us to perform complex textual queries later on.
+To store the data, create a table with columns tailored to the dataset using the `CREATE TABLE` command.
+Importantly, you will also take advantage of CrateDB's full-text search capabilities by setting up a full-text index on the description column.
+This will enable you to perform complex textual queries later on.

 ```sql